Mythagora Homepage

 Also, Boreas and an unnamed woman had a daughter named Kleopatra.
 She married the seer Phineus and had two boys.
 After Kleopatra's death, Phineus married a despicable women who hated Kleopatra's sons and induced Phineus to blind the boys.
 Boreas was infuriated at the harsh treatment of his grandsons.
 He encouraged Zeus to punish Phineus by offering him blindness or death ...
 Phineus chose blindness.
 Helios (Sun) was incensed that Phineus would choose darkness over death and sent the winged-women known as Harpies to torment Phineus by stealing his food ... they would always leave just enough food to sustain Phineus but the poor wretch was constantly on the verge of starvation.
 Phineus's curse was finally lifted by two other sons of Boreas ... these two young men were the sons of Boreas and Oreithyia.

 Oreithyia was the daughter of King Erekhtheus of Athens.
 Erekhtheus was one of the first kings of Athens and therefore ruled at the dawn of the Greek civilization.
-Boreas was attracted to Oreithyia when he saw her dancing at Kekropia by the Hissus River in Thrake ...
-Boreas is often called Thrakian Boreas.
+Boreas was attracted to Oreithyia when he saw her dancing at Kekropia by the Hissus River in Thrace ...
+Boreas is often called Thracian Boreas.
 He carried Oreithyia to the Rock of Sarpedon, near the river Erginos, wrapped her in dark clouds and mated with her.

 Boreas kidnapping Oreithyia